 This case will fit the large majority of basic short and long bodied aerosol inhalers available worldwide for the dispensing of Salbutamol, Becotide, Albuterol etc.

-These include the most commonly used inhalers such as Allen & Hanbury's and GlaxoSmithKline's Ventolin, Cipla's Asthalin, Salbair's Transhaler, Chiesi's Fostair etc. It is difficult to be specific about every type of inhaler but if it in general has the form of the Allen & Hanbury Ventolin inhaler (illustrated above in the case) then the chance is that it will fit whether it is a 'Reliever' or 'Preventative' type of inhaler and whether it is a well-known brand or one of the generic versions available worldwide.
+These include the most commonly used inhalers such as Allen & Hanbury's and GlaxoSmithKline's Ventolin, Cipla's Asthalin, Seretide Evohaler and Salbair's Transhaler.
+Chiesi's Fostair and the Ivax inhalers should fit as long as they are the short versions without a dose counter.
+It is difficult to be specific about every type of inhaler as there are so many variants, but if it in general has the form of the Allen & Hanbury Ventolin inhaler (illustrated above in the case) then there is a good chance is that it will fit whether it is a 'Reliever' or 'Preventative' type of inhaler and whether it is a well-known brand or one of the generic versions available worldwide.

 Due to the small variations in size of the various manufacturer's inhalers, some will be a slightly looser fit in the case.
 In normal situations such as when it is kept in a handbag or school bag then this is, of course, of no importance.
 However, if the inhaler is normally kept in a trouser pocket then, depending on the inhaler type, it might rattle a little when walking.
 To get around this possibility we supply two optional self-adhesive fabric pads with every case to cure the problem.
 If you need to use them, we would suggest that you fit these on the left side of the case if you are right-handed and the right side if you are left-handed.

 NOTE: Qvar cylindrical, Sandoz AirSalb and Clenil Modulite Beclometasone inhalers are not designed to fit this case as they are larger and we wanted to minimise the size of the case for the users of the most common inhalers.